Monday 5 September 2011: EMMANUEL JAL, JULIANI & BONIFACE MWANGI CHARGE A POSITIVE CHANGE IN KENYAN YOUTH, THROUGH TARGETTING HEARTS & MINDS.

-Dedicated to positive social change, Emmanuel Jal's 'We Want Peace' campaign, Juliani's 'Kama Si Sisi' (‘If not us, then who?’) initiative and Boniface Mwangi's Niko Tuko, Kenya Ni Kwetu (‘I am, we are -Kenya is our home’) movement came together on this momentous move of inspiration to engage, discuss and enlighten on the holistic elements of peace, reconciliation and development in Kenya.
+Dedicated to positive social change, the 3 young men and their change charged movements came together on this momentous occasion of inspiration to engage, discuss and enlighten on the holistic elements of peace, reconciliation and development in Kenya.

 Nairobi based media, influential youth, Kenyan Hip hop pioneers Mau Mau and Robah of ‘Kalamashaka’ joined Emmanuel, Boniface and Juliani on a tour of Kenya's biggest dumping site, as entrepreneurial locals broke down how they profit off the materials we waste, eat what the rest of us have thrown away, and use what limited resources they have to make a living.